plone/documentation/docs/contributing/core/plips.md

 A Plone Improvement Proposal, or {term}`PLIP`, is a change to a Plone package that would affect everyone who uses that package.
 PLIPs go through a formal process compared to bug fixes because of their broad reach.
-The Plone Framework Team reviews all PLIPs to make sure that it's in the best interest of the broader community, and that it's of high quality.
+A designated team reviews all PLIPs to make sure that it's in the best interest of the broader community, and that it's of high quality.

 A project board of active PLIPs is located at https://github.com/orgs/plone/projects/47.